-The Memorial and Museum dedicated to the September 11 terrorist attacks is located on the site where the Twin Towers would be today, also known as Ground Zero.
-In their place, you will find fountains engraved with the names of the victims and a memorial museum telling the story of the attacks and how New York slowly rebuilt itself in the days that followed.
+The Memorial and Museum dedicated to the 9/11 terrorist attacks is located on the site where the Twin Towers would occupy today, also known as Ground Zero.
+Instead, you will find fountains engraved with the names of the victims and a memorial museum telling the story of the attacks and how New York slowly rebuilt itself in the days that followed.

-If you want to evaluate the different options to know what happened on 9/11, I leave you this post with the different options to know what happened on 9/11.
-Best 9/11 Tours in New York.
+If you want to evaluate the different options to learn about what happened on 9/11, I leave you with this post with the 5 Best 9/11 Tours in New York.

-18. The One World Observatory: a tribute to the future
+19. The One World Observatory: a tribute looking to the future

-If you're in the area and you've made your way to the 9/11 Memorial or the 9/11 Museum, you might want to go up to One World Observatory to admire New York from above.
-At the top of the One World Trade Center, the skyscraper that was built at Ground Zero devastated by the 9/11 attacks, you will find a glass observation deck that will allow you to see southern Manhattan, the Hudson and Brooklyn with total clarity.
+If you're in the area and you've made your way to the 9/11 Memorial or the 9/11 Museum, you may want to climb up to admire New York from above at the One World Observatory.
+At the top of One World Trade Center, the skyscraper that was built at Ground Zero devastated by the 9/11 attacks, you will find a glass observation deck that will allow you to see the south of Manhattan, the Hudson and Brooklyn with total clarity.